MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-getprofiletable.md

 If no profiles exist, **GetProfileTable** returns a table with zero rows.

 For more information about the profile table, see [Profile Tables](profile-tables.md).

-## Notes to callers

-> [!CAUTION]
-> The MAPI_APP_PROFILE flag is only supported in versions 2405 and newer.
-Using this flag in earlier versions may fail.

 ## MFCMAPI reference